terminusdb/terminusdb/README.md

 ## Latest Version

-v3.0.0
+v3.0.2

 ## Getting Started

-### Install from Docker image (*RECOMMENDED*)
+For Windows and Linux, Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)

-For all users, we recommend our [Quickstart](https://github.com/terminusdb/terminusdb-quickstart) installer.
+For development and testing, as well as Mac users, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image

-Follow the instructions there.
-If you choose to run the Docker image directly, please note that the default username is "admin" and the password is "root" (without the double quotes) and that you should change it in a production environment.

 ### Building from source